 Though varying according to the days of the week, the last psalm of the morning Office is always one of praise, which is expressed in its very first word; whence this Hour has received its beautiful name of Lauds.

-Ant.
-Oblatus est quia ipse voluit; et peccata nostra ipse portavit.
 ANT.
-He was offered because it was his own will, and he himself bore our sins.
+Oblatus est quia ANT.
+He was offered beipse voluit; et peccata nostra ipse portavit.
+He himself bore our sins.

 Laudate Dominum quoniam bonus est psalmus: Deo nostro sit jucunda, decoraque laudatio.

 Ædificans Jerusalem Dominus: dispersiones Israelis congregabit.